KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 ## Liquidity Maker

-A liquidity maker on the AtomicDEX network is a user who offers assets for trade and waits for a user to accept the offer.
+A liquidity maker on the Komodo DeFi Framework network is a user who offers assets for trade and waits for a user to accept the offer.

 ## Liquidity Pool

-A liquidity pool is a collection of live offers on an AtomicDEX trading network.
+A liquidity pool is a collection of live offers on an Komodo DeFi Framework trading network.

 ## Liquidity Taker

-A liquidity taker on the AtomicDEX network is a user who accepts a standing and live offer of another user.
+A liquidity taker on the Komodo DeFi Framework network is a user who accepts a standing and live offer of another user.

 ## Magic